 1. Preheat oven to 350 degrees and line pans with parchment paper.

-2. Combine cake mix, eggs and oil together.
+2. Combine cake mix, eggs and oil together in a medium bowl.
 Batter will be thick.
 If you you think too thick, you can add a touch more oil!

 3. Make dough balls just smaller than a golf ball and place on pans, press down so they don't bake up too tall!